nicpolhamus/map-gen-v2/README.md

 ---

 This is the Second version of my Rogue Generator, which is written in [Typescript](http://www.typescriptlang.org/).
+It uses [SystemJS](https://github.com/systemjs/systemjs) to transcribe from es6 to es5.

 The algorithm used for map generation is based off of this [C# Example](http://www.roguebasin.com/index.php?title=CSharp_Example_of_a_Dungeon-Building_Algorithm) from [roguebasin](http://www.roguebasin.com/index.php?title=Main_Page).